tthorntone/AdNauseam-Wiki/Privacy-stuff.md

 ##### Twitter widget

-I don't know why this one is not blocked by Fanboy Annoyance, as the list already blocks many other twitter widget-related stuff.
+It's unclear why this one is not blocked by Fanboy Annoyance, as the list already blocks many other twitter widget-related stuff.
 So if you use above list, you may want to add the following to your filters:

 `||platform.twitter.com/widgets.js$third-party`